🔥Factbox: U.S. lawmakers who tested positive for the coronavirus🔥

 Representative Ben McAdams

 The Utah Democrat said on March 18 that he had the virus, also having developed symptoms on March 14.
-In a statement on Tuesday, the 45-year-old said he was hospitalized and doctors were monitoring his occasional need for oxygen.
+In a statement March 24, the 45-year-old said he had been hospitalized and doctors were monitoring his occasional need for oxygen.

-McAdams urged lawmakers to stop partisan games and take swift action to support communities grappling with the public health emergency.
-“At the advice of my doctors, I am still in the hospital.
-My experience further shows me the seriousness of this issue,” he said on Twitter.

 WHO IS SELF-QUARANTINED?

+Paul, Romney and Lee all missed the March 25 Senate vote on the coronavirus bill, along with Senator John Thune, who began to feel unwell and flew home to his state of South Dakota that day.
+Thune, the Senate’s No. 2 Republican, was feeling better by the next day and was still monitoring his health but was not in quarantine, his spokesman said.

 At least four other senators previously self-quarantined.
 They are Republicans Cory Gardner, Lindsey Graham, Rick Scott and Ted Cruz.
-Cruz and Graham have returned to public life.
+All have since returned to public life.

-FILE PHOTO: U.S. Rep. Mario Diaz-Balart (R-FL) speaks during an interview for Reuters on Capitol Hill in Washington February 14, 2017.
-REUTERS/Yuri Gripas/File Photo

-Democratic Senator Amy Klobuchar said on Monday her husband, 52-year-old John Bessler, had the virus and was in the hospital, but she was not at risk because she had not seen him for two weeks.
-That is longer than the quarantine period.
+Democratic Senator and former presidential contender Amy Klobuchar said on March 26 that her husband, 52-year-old John Bessler, had been released from the hospital and was now at home recovering from the coronavirus.
+She had said several days earlier that she was not at risk because she had not seen him for two weeks.

-At least 23 House members have self-quarantined, some after exposure to Diaz-Balart or McAdams, and others after contacts with their constituents or staff members who later tested positive.
+More than two dozen House members have self-quarantined, some after exposure to Diaz-Balart or McAdams, and others after contacts with their constituents or staffers who later tested positive.
 Not all are still in isolation.

+Two prominent Democratic House members, Ayanna Pressley and Katie Porter, said Thursday they had tested negative a day after they began self-quarantine.

-They include: Republicans Steve Scalise, Mark Meadows, Tom Cole, Doug Collins, Drew Ferguson, Matt Gaetz, Paul Gosar and Ann Wagner along with Democrats Don Beyer, Anthony Brindisi, Julia Brownley, Jason Crow, Joe Cunningham, Sharice Davids, Kendra Horn, Andy Kim, Gwen Moore, Stephanie Murphy, Ben Ray Lujan, David Price, Kathleen Rice, David Schweikert and John Yarmuth.
+Other members who have self-quarantined include: Republicans Steve Scalise, Mark Meadows, Tom Cole, Doug Collins, Drew Ferguson, Matt Gaetz, Paul Gosar and Ann Wagner, along with Democrats Don Beyer, Anthony Brindisi, Julia Brownley, Jason Crow, Sharice Davids, Kendra Horn, Andy Kim, Seth Moulton, Gwen Moore, Stephanie Murphy, Ben Ray Lujan, David Price, Kathleen Rice, David Schweikert and John Yarmuth.

-Reporting by Susan Cornwell and Patricia Zengerle; Editing by Scott Malone and Peter Cooney
+Reporting by Susan Cornwell, Patricia Zengerle and Jan Wolfe; Editing by Scott Malone and Jonathan Oatis